 Using the Competition Material

-Messukeskus will display the finalists at the Habitare 2019 and use the competition entries in its press relations regarding the overall Habitare in both in Finland and abroad.
+Messukeskus will display the finalists at the Habitare fair and use the competition entries in its press relations regarding the overall Habitare fair in both in Finland and abroad.

 For more information about the competition, please contact:

 Ida Ågren, Producer, Messukeskus

 Swedish designer and architect Anna von Schewen graduated from Konstfack University of Arts, Crafts and Design in Stockholm in 1995.
 She has also been an exchange student at UIAH University of Art and Design in Helsinki.